PSU-Research-Computing/psurc-docs/source/getting_started/knowing_your_software.rst

 Getting Started with Unfamiliar Software
 =========================================

 The best thing you can do to learn how to use new and complicated Unix software packages is get it running on your local machine.
-Once you understand this, getting it running in a shared computing environment will make a lot more sense.
+Once you have that experience, getting it running in a shared computing environment will make a lot more sense.

-All of ARC's Servers run Linux, a flavor of Unix.
+All of ARC's Servers run CentOS Linux, a flavor of Unix.
 If you can get your software working locally, we can likely get it running on the servers.

 Some software specific support can be provided by ARC students and employees if time is available.

+Since all software is different the best we can offer on this are tool suggestions to help with local testing.

 Setting up a testing environment locally
 ========================================